RooneyMcNibNug/rooneymcnibnug.github.io/_posts/2022-05-19-The-Watchers-and-Their-Zones.md

 ### _"..is he drifting?"-- Page 556_
 <a href="url"><img src="/img/sailing_away.gif" align="center" height="456" width="678" ></a>

 Thomas Pynchon has a way of blending the starkness of paranoia with the hilarity of it all.
 I have never read anything that conveyed this in a more poignant fashion than [Gravity’s Rainbow](https://en.wikipedia.org/wiki/Gravity's_Rainbow).
-In the novel, a series of characters find themselves preoccupied by all sorts of conspiracies towards the tail-end (and shortly after the end) World War II.
-One of the main elements of the story are competing theories of the German V2 rockets and why they end up landing where they do.
+In the novel, a series of characters find themselves preoccupied by all sorts of conspiracies towards the tail-end (and shortly after the end) of World War II.
+One of the main elements of the story involves competing theories of the German V2 rockets and why they end up landing where they do.

 Gravity's Rainbow – like much of Pynchon's work – peppers both conspiracy theories and conspiracy practice (actually proven events such as the [Phoebus Cartel](https://en.wikipedia.org/wiki/Phoebus_cartel)) through-out, a winding wonderful mess of constantly checking your back for a tail, wondering if you’ve seen that face on the side of the road nearby before, using near-mnemonics to monitor the license plates of nearby cars, and wondering if something is rotten luck or… planned obsolescence.